True Immigrant Tales: The Many Interpreters at Ellis Island

 The travail for immigrants wasn’t limited to the journey and Ellis Island processing.
 They could still be exploited and/or treated harshly before reaching their final destination as this 1910 report to the Presidential Commission on Immigration reveals.
 “At Ellis Island, the inspection by the doctors and the officers of the Immigration Service was quickly completed. … More True Immigrant Tales: After Ellis Island

-True Immigrant Tales: American Men Did Not Wear Beards
+True Immigrant Stories_25: American Men Did Not Wear Beards

-True Immigrant Tales: H.G.
+True Immigrant Stories _24: H.G.
 Wells Visits Ellis Island

-True Immigrant Tales: Waiting Without Food and Water
+True Immigrant Stories_18: Waiting Without Food and Water